Skip to content

 Cost starts from $120+ (£130+ – €140+)

-The Braun Series 7 360° joins the best electric shaver roundup based on its performance and the balance of what it costs compared with other electric razors on the market and included here.
-It’s a very good all-rounder that’s affordable.
+The Braun Series 7 360° joins the best electric shaver roundup based on its performance and the balance of what it costs compared with other electric razors on the market and those included here on this roundup.

 This latest generation Series 7 model is known as the 360° Flex Head.
-It is just above the mid-range or just below the high-end shavers from the company Braun.
+It is just above the mid-range or just above half the cost of high-end shavers like the S9 Pro.

 Braun Series 7 shaving elements